 It’s easy to get down on ourselves, especially during a freaking pandemic.
 I’m my worst critic by far.
 But sometimes, we’ve got to look back and appreciate all the good that has happened to us.
 Let’s not take our good fortune for granted.

 If you want to be more thankful, try give writing a go.
-Being able to write about my time earning only $40,000 a year in Manhattan as a first-year analyst is a blessing.
-It reminded me of this lucky memory that had so long been shelved away.
-I’m telling you, writing will extend your life because you will remember more of it.
+Being able to write about my time earning only $40,000 a year in Manhattan reminded me of this lucky memory that had so long been shelved away.
+Writing will extend your life because you will remember more of it.